ndac-todoroki/ecc_calc/README.md

 # ECC Calculator
+This is a experimental library that do calculation on Elliptic Curves.

+Do NOT take this as a production ready library.
+There are still many bugs and planned changes, and calculations are not modified to be fast.

 ## How to test
-There some tests at `main.rs`.
+There some tests (but not enough).
 You can test them by doing `cargo test`.
 Those tests will eventially move to individual modules.

 ## Required Rust version